 When a person dies with assets in more than one country it can add some complication the administration process.
-Every country has different laws in regards to inheritance and in some cases it may be necessary to obtain a grant of probate or the equivalent in more than one country.
+Every country has different laws in regards to inheritance and depending on the circumstances you may be able to reseal an English Grant of Probate but in others, it may be necessary to obtain a grant of probate or the equivalent in more than one country.
 As the inheritance laws are different depending on the country the processes will also vary.

 Using a solicitor in the countries the assets are held

 It is important when dealing with ‘cross border estates’ to be aware of the different laws and what complications can arise.
 For this reason, it is recommended to use a solicitor or the equivalent in the country or countries that the assets are held.
 Looking for a solicitor in another country is not always simple, especially if there is a different language involved but this is something you can do yourself.
 The solicitors on our panel will work alongside your chosen solicitor in order to achieve a smooth process and ensure the correct laws and procedures are followed.

 Our solicitor can advise you if you are having trouble finding a solicitor in the relevant country, we can also locate potential solicitors for you to choose from.

 When dealing with foreign assets it is sometimes necessary to provide the death certificate and will and in most cases these documents will need to be translated into the language of the country holding the assets.
 These documents along with the original will need to be sent to any institution holding assets under the deceased name.